hackclub/hackpad/hackpads/Rotary9Key/README.md

 This is a 9 key macropad with a rotary encoder and a custom two-piece case.
 It uses plateless mount mounting style for simplicity and cost savings.
+The most difficult parts of this project was making the firmware.

 ## Bill of Materials
 - 1x XIAO-RP2040-SMD